Eco-Friendly Packaging For Adhesives & Sealants

 “A world leading new tax on produced or imported plastic packaging”

 Subject to consultation, they announced the tax will apply to all plastic packaging that doesn’t include at least 30% recycled content.
 Future revenues from the tax will also be invested back into managing waste plastic.

 This is largely welcomed but the question still looms.
 Should the government be doing more?
 Because I’m left wondering will a “30% recycled” caveat merely negate any financial need to drive product packaging changes?

 I suspect this new tax alone won’t be be enough.
 Something needs to force Europe’s big sealant & adhesive manufacturers to revamp their products in to new, more environmentally friendly packaging.

 Hippo ECO-PAC Adhesives & Sealants

-	For adhesives & sealant foil sausages have surprisingly been a credible packaging alternative for decades.
-But in the UK and Western Europe we’ve seen no desire from the dominant manufactures to drive these more eco-friendly form factors to market.
+For adhesives & sealants foil sausages have surprisingly been a credible packaging alternative for decades.
+But in the UK and Western Europe we’ve so far seen no desire from the dominant manufactures to drive these eco-friendlier form factors to market.

 The time to get sausages on the shelves of merchants and retailers is now.
 Tradesmen and DIYers deserve a credible alternative to the sea of plastic that they’re currently presented with.